 When your communication is automated, there is less chance to drop the ball.

 Email software company Constant Contact, suggests the following ideas for nurturing your customer relations:

-Send a thank you email with incentive to purchase again – this is your chance to make the thank you very personal and make a second sale by encouraging them to take advantage of an offer.
+Send a thank-you email with an incentive to purchase again – this is your chance to make the thank you very personal and make a second sale by encouraging them to take advantage of an offer.

 Offer help – even after the customer has made a purchase, they could still benefit by being educated about other products or services you offer.
 This may encourage another sale and keeps your brand fresh in their mind.